MRAlirad/foundry-defi-stablecoin/README.md

 forge install smartcontractkit/chainlink-brownie-contracts@0.6.1 --no-commit
 ```

-And of course, we'll append this to our remappings within `foundry.toml`.
+And, we'll append this to our remappings within `foundry.toml`.

 ```toml
 remappings = [